-Survey of political, social and economic development of the State of California from the earliest Spanish explorations and settlements to the present.
-Unit of study in California state and local government included.
+Survey of political, social and economic development of the State of California from precontact Native Americans, Spanish explorations and Mexican California to the present.
+Unit of study in California state and local government is included.

-130\ U.S. HISTORY AND CULTURES: NATIVE AMERICAN PERSPECTIVES I
+130 U.S. HISTORY AND CULTURES: NATIVE AMERICAN PERSPECTIVES I